 Like other standards, the SCOR model has gone a long way in helping manufacturers and supply chain participants use a common language to describe not only their internal processes, but also the boundaries of external processes as well.
 But it also has exposed the inherent complexities of trying to manage multi-enterprise processes.
 Oh for the good old days when materials requirements planning (MRP) systems first debuted, and companies’ chief concern was how to eliminate work-in-process inventory within the cozy four walls of their own plants!

-These five basic SCOR processes have significant variability by industry sector, by
+These five basic SCOR processes have significant variability by industry sector, by geographic

 market served, and by the very nature of the products being bought and sold.
 For example, in the high-tech industry, new product introductions are frequent, product obsolescence often is very rapid, and products are highly complex and require configuration based upon specific customer requirements.
 Contrast this with the food and beverage sector where, though new product introductions may be more frequent and numerous, the products themselves are much simpler and involve fewer tiers in the supply chain.